 The Greek courts have begun resuming activities and the country's supreme court is in the process of sorting out hearings that were cancelled during the shutdown.
 The court continues to recommend all staff and parties were masks and maintain physical distancing.

 Bulgaria's Supreme Judicial Council announced a range of measures to limit the risks from public access to the buildings, including having separate entrances for staff and litigants, one-way traffic in the building when possible, limiting the number of cases whose participants can wait inside at any time and scheduling fewer cases with longer breaks between them, among other measures.

 The Slovakian Supreme Court has ordered staff to work from home, saying employees could only enter the building in an urgent situation if asked by a particular judge or lawmakers.

-Slovakia's constitutional court has also limited public access from Monday until March 27.
-Its office in Bratislava is closed.
-Filings in person can only be made from 8 a.m. to 11 a.m. at the mailroom of the Košice location.
+Slovakia's constitutional court has also limited public access until further notice.
+Its office in Bratislava is only open from 9 a.m. to 11 a.m. on Wednesday.
+Filings in person can also be made from 8 a.m. to 11 a.m. at the mailroom of the Košice location.